 If there was an error in procedure and you were not aware of your court date or did not get proper notice, you may be able to re-open your court case.
-If the sheriff shows up at your door and that is the first notice you get about a court date, go immediately to the court house and ask to petition to reopen because you weren't properly served.
+If the sheriff shows up at your door with a notice for you to leave and that is the first notice you get about a court date, go immediately to the court house and ask to petition to reopen because you weren't properly served.

 Important Phone Numbers

 For the Small Claims Court in your county, click here.
 If you are going to Small Claims Court, you will want to read this guide and see these tips.
 Each county is a little different, but this provides some good basic information.